- PHP Basics

 to connect to the database server at port number 67.

-Note - The query() is used to perform query on the MySQL database, in object-oriented style.
+Note: The query() function is used to perform queries on the MySQL database in object-oriented style.

 <?php mysqli_report(MYSQLI_REPORT_OFF); $conn = mysqli_connect("localhost", "root", ""); if($conn) { if(mysqli_query($conn, "CREATE DATABASE student")) echo "Database created successfully."; else echo "Error Occurred<BR>Reason: ", mysqli_error($conn); } mysqli_close($conn); ?>

-This script does the same job as of previous one.
+This script does the same job as the previous one.

-Note - The mysqli_report() is used to modify the error reporting mode, in procedural style.
+Note: The mysqli_report() function is used to modify the error reporting mode in procedural style.

-Note - The mysqli_error() is used to return the description of error (if any), by the most recent function call, in object-oriented style.
+Note: The mysqli_error() function is used to return the description of the error (if any) from the most recent function call in object-oriented style.

 « Previous Tutorial Next Tutorial »